saramagliacane/saramagliacane.github.io/content/publication/feng2023/index.md

 environment by just estimating the interactions and latent parameters.
-We evaluate DAFT-RL in three benchmark datasets and show our framework outperforms the state-of-the-art in generalizing across unseen objects with varying attributes and latent parameters, as well as in the composition of previously learned tasks
+We evaluate DAFT-RL in three benchmark datasets and show our framework outperforms the state-of-the-art in generalizing across unseen objects with varying attributes and latent parameters, as well as in the composition of previously learned tasks.'
 publication: '*NeurIPS 2023*'
 links:
 - name: URL